 Ada 2005 introduced a number of standard timers whose expiry can be used to trigger actions defined by a protected procedure (a handler).
 There are three kinds of timers, one enables the monitoring of the CPU time used by an individual task, one concerns the CPU budget for a group of tasks, and the third concerns time as measured by the real-time clock.
-The handler is attached to a timing event by a call of a procedure such as Set_Handler.
+The handler is attached to a timing event by a call of a procedure such as Set Handler.

 This is illustrated by the following amusing example concerning the boiling of an egg.
-We declare a protected object Egg thus protected body Egg is end Is_Done;
+We declare a protected object Egg thus

 '''

 protected Egg is

 procedure Boil(For_Time: in Time_Span);

 private

-procedure ls_Done(Event: in out Timing_Event);
+procedure Is_Done(Event: in out Timing_Event);

 Egg_Done: Timing_Event;

 end Egg;

 '''